gustirahmat/js-contact-manager/README.txt

-This project is for my assignment in OpenClassrooms - Learn to code with Javascript course
+Learn to code with Javascript